Qiskit/qiskit-serverless/infrastructure/readme.md

 ## Helm folder
 In [this folder](./helm) you will find the main configuration to set up your k8s cluster and the services that this project uses.
-There are 4 main configurations:
+There are 5 main configurations:
 - **Jupyter**: this configuration deploys in your cluster the service that provides you with a notebook to work easily with the project.
 - **Manager**: this configuration deploys the API to handle your Ray cluster.
 - **Operator**: a standard ray configuration to set up the KubeRay operator in the k8s cluster.
 This resource provides a Kubernetes-native way to manage Ray clusters.
 - **Ray cluster**: standard configuration to set up and deploy your Ray cluster in a k8s environment.
+- **Kuberay API server**: a standard configuration to manage KubeRay resources using gRPC and HTTP APIs.

 ## Terraform